Frequently asked questions about the solicitor apprenticeship scheme

 Will I receive a salary?

-Yes, you will receive a starting salary of £20,000 per year, which will be paid directly into your bank account each month.
+Yes, you will receive a starting salary of £25,000 per year in London or £23,000 in Guildford, which will be paid directly into your bank account each month.
+This increases every year as part of our annual salary review process.

 How often will I study?

 One day each week will be allocated to study with The University of Law.
-You will also receive extra study leave before exams.
+You will also receive extra study leave before exams or when coursework is due.

 What support will I receive?